Sorry, you need to enable JavaScript to visit this website.

 • In 2020, the foundation launched a new strategy – Entrepreneurship for everyone – addressing the need to reach a much larger domain of education and courses, including subjects and faculties with no tradition of innovation and entrepreneurship.
 The strategy emphasises the need for innovation and entrepreneurship that address and contribute to the UN Sustainable Development Goals (SDG) and the green transition, and hence to combine and develop teaching programmes and skills that bridge the SDGs and entrepreneurship.

 • Furthermore, analyses have shown that local and institutional management and strategy are crucial for a sustainable implementation of entrepreneurship and innovation in teaching and learning.
-Hence, there is an increased focus on embedding the entrepreneurship focus at the management and leadership levels at schools and higher education institutions in the coming years.
+Hence, there is an increased focus on embedding the entrepreneurship focus at the management and leadership levels at schools and higher education institutions.

 Main target groups